nathancheng-data/nathancheng-data/README.md

 ### 👋 Hi, I'm Nathan Cheng
 </br>

-📊 📈 I design, engineer, and operate modern Data and platforms on the cloud.
+📊 📈 I design, engineer, and operate modern Data and AI platforms on the cloud.

 Currently, I'm a consultant at [Rackspace Technology](https://www.rackspace.com) creating change by helping customers achieve their Data and AI initiatives, turning the ideas that provide business value from conception to production.